cybercongress/cybercongress/site/content/post/game-of-links-end.md

 The `pre-bostrom` distribution is different `bostrom` only for validators rewards during `pre-bostrom` validating.

-The current distribution provided below, 70% is a [gift ](), 10% is a government (including the community pool and euler\~Foundation), 17.96% goes to cyber\~Congress (including port, pre-euler fundraisers, inventors, etc.), and 2.04% goes to Game of Links participants:
+The current distribution provided below, 70% is a [gift](https://github.com/Snedashkovsky/cybergift), 10% is a government (including the community pool and euler\~Foundation), 17.96% goes to cyber\~Congress (including port, pre-euler fundraisers, inventors, etc.), and 2.04% goes to Game of Links participants:

 ![distribution](./game-of-links-end/distribution.png)

 # Disciplines

 There were 7 disciplines that were subdivided further into 2 different types: dependent on takeoff donations and independent of takeoff donations.
-We will not go into `euler-4` and `full validator set` disciplines cause `euler-4` has been [described]() already.
+We will not go into `euler-4` and `full validator set` disciplines cause `euler-4` has been [described](https://github.com/cybercongress/launch-kit/tree/0.1.0/lifetime_rewards_tool) already.
 The `full validator set` didn't play this game cause didn't meet the minimal terms such as getting 42 active validators in a 10,000 block period.

 ## Relevance